 International Council Member, Belfer Center for Science and International Affairs

-David C. Weinstein is a Fellow at the Advanced Leadership Institute at Harvard University.
+David C. Weinstein is the founder and CEO of Write the World, which he developed as a Senior Fellow at Harvard University's Advanced Leadership Initiative in 2011-2012.
 With an interest in education, he chairs the Board of Overseers of Boston College Law School, and serves as a trustee of Boston College and Belmont Hill School.
 He has taught classes on business and financial topics at BC Law and was vice-chairman of the board of Bryant University.

 During a 24 year career as a senior business executive and corporate lawyer at Fidelity Investments, the largest mutual fund company in the United States, Mr. Weinstein was Chief of Administration, managing the companyís legal, human resources, real estate, compliance, security, audit, and accounting functions.
 He also led the firmís government relations efforts with public policy makers in Washington, DC and the 50 states.
 He chaired the Committee on Ethics, served on the boards of directors of many Fidelity companies, and chaired the firmís Political Action Committees.
 During his early Fidelity career, he practiced corporate, securities, and tax law.